December 26, 2011

 In a blur, Edward ran up to the top of the staircase to be by his daughter’s side, to walk her down the aisle before handing her off to Jake.

-And with that, Carlisle took his seat at the piano and glided his fingers gracefully across the keys as he tickled the most beautiful melody.
-Everyone’s eyes were on the large, winding, staircase, waiting for the first glimpse of the beautiful bride.
+And with that, Carlisle took his seat at the piano and glided his fingers gracefully across the keys, tickling the most beautiful melody.
+Everyone’s eyes were on the large winding staircase, waiting for the first glimpse of the beautiful bride.